semanticpy/owlreadyL/README.rst

-Owlready2 is a module for ontology-oriented programming in Python 3, including an optimized RDF quadstore.
+Owlready2 is a module for ontology-oriented programming in Python 3.
+It can manage ontologies and knwoledge graphs, and includes an optimized RDF/OWL quadstore.

 Owlready2 can: